EvanHerman/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 == Frequently Asked Questions ==

 = Where do I go to add tabs to a product? =
-When editing a product in WoCommerce, you will find "Custom Tabs" in the bottom left corner of the Product Data box.
+When editing a product in WooCommerce, you will find "Custom Tabs" in the bottom left corner of the Product Data box.
 Click on "Custom Tabs" to reveal the custom tab manager.

 = Where will these tabs appear? =
 When the product is viewed on your website you will see the tabs you created to the right of the default "Description" tab.